FortinetCloudCSE/azure-202-advanced/content/2_Chapter-Two/2_1-azure-vwan.md

 - Automated spoke setup and configuration: Connect your virtual networks and workloads to the Azure hub seamlessly.
 - Intuitive troubleshooting: You can see the end-to-end flow within Azure, and then use this information to take required actions.

-In this course, the vWAN has already been deployed for the student.
+In this course, the vWAN has already been deployed.

 **Continue to Chapter 2 - Task 2: Azure vWAN resources**